Happy Monday! Time for another Monday Marketing post and today’s topic is on social media.

 For Instagram at least 1-2 pictures a day.

-Personally, I get tired if the same person is just filling up my feeds.
+Personally, I get tired if the same person is just filling up my feeds by posting constantly.
 I have unfollowed people who just choke up my timelines.

 When I’m actually on the ball, my personal scheduling is (as a minimum):